High Performance Computing Center North

 In order to avoid having runaway programs filling the file system quota limits are in place.
 Use the quota command to view your current quotas.

-If this limit is too small you should contact firstname.lastname@example.org, and include an explanation of what you need the extra space for.
+If your limit is too small your PI should contact firstname.lastname@example.org, and include an explanation of what you need the extra space for.

 On some of the computers at HPC2N there is a directory called /scratch.
 It is a local disc area, usually pretty fast and big.
 It is intended for saving (temporary) files you create or need during your computations.
 Please do not save files in /scratch you don't need when not running jobs on the machine, and please make sure your job removes any temporary files it creates.